Pleanog/lmu-course-aii/Lectures/Session 01 - Artificial Intelligence in Interactive Systems.md

 ## Introduction to Machine Learning

-Machine Learning is a subset of AI that enables systems to learn from data without explicit programming.
+Machine Learning is a subset of AI that enables systems to learn from data without explicit programming for a concrete problem.

+> [!hint] A *really* good quick introduction!
+> If you want to get a quick understanding of the basic topics in ths 'script' and also a little headstart you might want to read this short *interactive* blog article, as it is a great starting point:  [What is a Convolutional Neural Network?](https://poloclub.github.io/cnn-explainer/).

 > [!CITE] Ubiquitous Computing - Mark Weiser
 > "The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it" "...Hundreds of computers in a room could seem intimidating at first, [...] these hundreds of computers will come to be invisible to common awareness.
 People will simply use them unconsciously to accomplish everyday tasks."